-- A. The following are examples of unacceptable behavior subject to disciplinary action by the school district.
+- Α. The following are examples of unacceptable behavior subject to disciplinary action by the school district.
 These examples are not intended to be an exclusive list.
 Any student who engages in any of these activities shall be disciplined in accordance with this policy.
-This policy applies to all school buildings, school grounds, and school property or property immediately adjacent to school grounds; school-sponsored activities or trips; school bus stops; school buses, school vehicles, school contracted vehicles, or any other vehicles approved for school district purposes; the area of entrance or departure from school premises or events; and all school-related functions, school-sponsored activities, events, or trips.
+This policy applies to all school buildings, school grounds, and school property or property immediately adjacent to school grounds; schoolsponsored activities or trips; school bus stops; school buses, school vehicles, school contracted vehicles, or any other vehicles approved for school district purposes; the area of entrance or departure from school premises or events; and all school-related functions, school-sponsored activities, events, or trips.
 School district property also may mean a student's walking route to or from school for purposes of attending school or school-related functions, activities, or events.
 While prohibiting unacceptable behavior subject to disciplinary action at these locations and events, the school district does not represent that it will provide supervision or assume liability at these locations and events.
-This policy also applies to any student whose conduct at any time or in any place interferes with or obstructs the mission or operations of the school district or the safety or welfare of the student, other students, or employees. - Violations against property including, but not limited to, damage to or destruction of school property or the property of others, failure to compensate for damage or destruction of such property, arson, breaking and entering, theft, robbery, possession of stolen property, extortion, trespassing, unauthorized usage, or vandalism; - 2.
+This policy also applies to any student whose conduct at any time or in any place interferes with or obstructs the mission or operations of the school district or the safety or welfare of the student, other students, or employees. - 1.
+Violations against property including, but not limited to, damage to or destruction of school property or the property of others, failure to compensate for damage or destruction of such property, arson, breaking and entering, theft, robbery, possession of stolen property, extortion, trespassing, unauthorized usage, or vandalism; - 2.
 The use of profanity or obscene language, or the possession of obscene materials; - 3.
 Gambling, including, but not limited to, playing a game of chance for stakes; - 4.
 Violation of the school district's Hazing Prohibition Policy; - 5.
 Attendance problems including, but not limited to, truancy, absenteeism, tardiness, skipping classes, or leaving school grounds without permission; - 6.
 Violation of the school district's Student Attendance Policy; - 7.
 Opposition to authority using physical force or violence; - 8.
-Using, possessing, or distributing tobacco, tobacco-related devices, electronic cigarettes, or tobacco paraphernalia in violation of the school district's Tobacco-Free Environment; Possession and Use of Tobacco, Tobacco-Related Devices, and Electronic Delivery Devices Policy; - 9.
+Using, possessing, or distributing tobacco or tobacco paraphernalia; - 9.
 Using, possessing, distributing, intending to distribute, making a request to another person for (solicitation), or being under the influence of alcohol or other intoxicating substances or look-alike substances;